Follow TV Tropes

 • Curb-Stomp Battle: Bruce's fight in the prison near the beginning of the movie.
 He totally wipes the floor with "the Devil" and his pals.

-• Darker and Edgier: A very successful example of this trope.
-This was a definite shift away from the previous films; the world of Batman goes from being camp and over-the-top to dark and gritty.
+• Darker and Edgier: This movie marked a definite shift away from the previous Batman films; the world of Batman goes from being camp and over-the-top to dark and gritty.
 Even the humor is much more toned down.

 • Deadpan Snarker: